getsentry/sentry-docs/docs/serverdev/index.rst

     make test

-.. note:: If you find yourself constantly running ``make test`` and wishing it was faster, check out other entry points for testing in the ``Makefile``.
+.. note:: If you find yourself constantly running ``make test`` and wishing it was faster, running either ``make test-js`` or ``make test-python`` will only run the test suite with the corresponding language, skipping over linting and dependency checks.
+If you would like to see even more options, check out other entry points in the ``Makefile``.

 Posting a Pull Request
 ''''''''''''''''''''''